 A copy of the Institutional Review Board (IRB) forms to be submitted should be included with the proposal.
 IRB approval should be sought after the proposal has been formally approved.
 IRB approval is required before thesis data collection and analysis can proceed.
+The chair of your thesis committee must submit your IRB application.
+Students are not allowed to do so.
+However, it is the students' responsibility to write the IRB application and make sure the faculty member submits and obtains approval.
+Data collection or analyses for the thesis cannot start until your study has IRB approval AND you have successfully proposed your thesis.

-Thesis Defense: After completion of the thesis project, the final format review of the document and oral defense is to be scheduled after approval from the faculty mentor.
+Defense: After completion of the thesis proposal, the final format review of the document and oral defense is to be scheduled after approval from the faculty mentor.
 The submission of the final document for format and request to schedule a defense must be completed in MyASU at least 10 days before the date of the intended defense.
 The defense date, time, building and room number should be scheduled with the thesis committee and unit support staff before scheduling online through MyASU.
 Use the 'Ten Working-Day Calendar' available online from the Graduate College to determine appropriate defense schedule dates.
-Please see the Graduate College Completing Your Degree site (Tab: Graduate Deadlines and Procedures) for updated deadlines and guidelines.
+Please see the Graduate College Completing Your Degree site for updated deadlines and guidelines.
 Students can see the deadline to submit their document on MyASU.
+These deadlines are established by the Graduate College and are non-negotiable.

-Thesis format evaluation/oral defense procedures:
+Format evaluation/oral defense procedures: